-Would the project: Sources Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Generate greenhouse gas emission that may have a significant impart.
-15, 16 \boxtimes b) Conflict with an applicable plan for the purpose of reducing the 15, 16 \boxtimes
+Wo ould the project: Sources Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?
+15, 16 \boxtimes b) Conflict with an applicable plan, policy or regulation adopted for the purpose of reducing the emissions of greenhouse gases?
+15, 16 \boxtimes